DeepikaChaturvedi11/dashobard-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-*Before running the app, you need to install all the required dependencies.
+Before running the app, you need to install all the required dependencies.
-You can do that by running the following command:-
+You can do that by running the following command:

 npm install
 Once the installation is complete, you can start the app in development mode with: